-Array Laser Marking System
+Array Marking System

-Scanning Laser Marking System
+Scanning Marking System

-The galvanometer scanning marking system is mainly composed of laser, XY deflection mirror, focusing lens, computer and so on.
-Its working principle is that the laser beam is incident on two mirrors (galvanometer), and the reflection angle of the mirror is controlled by a computer.
-The two mirrors can be scanned along the X and Y axes respectively, so as to achieve the deflection of the laser beam, so that The laser focusing point of a certain power density moves on the marking material according to the required requirements, thereby leaving a permanent mark on the surface of the material.
-The focused spot can be round or rectangular.
+The galvanometer scanning marking system is mainly composed of laser, XY deflection mirror, focusing lens and computer.
+The working principle is that the laser beam is incident on two mirrors (vibrating mirrors), and the reflection angle of the mirrors is controlled by computer.
+The two mirrors can scan along the X and Y axes respectively, so as to achieve the deflection of the laser beam, so that the laser focus with a certain power density moves on the marking material according to the required requirements, thus leaving permanent marks on the material surface and focusing spot It can be a circle or a rectangle.

-The galvanometer scanning laser marking system generally uses a continuous optical pump with an Nd: YAG laser with a working wavelength of 1.06 μm.
-The output power is 10 to 120 W. The laser output can be continuous or Q-switched.
-The developed RF excited CO2 laser is also used in galvanometer scanning laser marker.
+Generally speaking, the galvanometer scanning marking system uses fiber laser with continuous optical pump working wavelength of 1.06 μ m, and the output power is 10 ~ 120W.
+The laser output can be continuous or Q-switched.
+The developed RF excited CO2 laser is also used in galvanometer scanning laser marking machine.